zachbanks/dotfiles/README.markdown

 2. Now copy your public key onto your target computer and put into its `~/.ssh/authorized_keys` file.
 Make sure you append your public key to this file because other public keys may be in there.

 3. Once you do steps 1 and 2, you can now login to your target computer without a password.
-Note: If you encrypted your public key, you will have to enter the passphrase to connect.
+Note: If you encrypted your private key with a passphrase, you will have to enter the passphrase to connect.
+On a Mac (Leopard or greater I believe), ssh-agent is runs on startup so you will not have to enter your passphrase every time you want connect.